guyellis/ipapi/README.md

 ### Prerequisites

 - You need to have a MongoDB (or MongoDB API compatible) database available.
+(Docker is a great option.)
 - You need to [setup a free account with Maxmind](https://dev.maxmind.com/geoip/geoip2/geolite2/) and get a License Key from them.
 - You need to setup these Environment Variables
   - `MAXMIND_LICENSE_KEY` (required) - Set this to the key you got from Maxmind above